 In the latest instalment of Hannah Stahl’s series of posts on fantasy maps at the Library of Congress’s map blog (see previous entry), she takes as a starting point my argument that Tolkien’s map of Middle-earth is the progenitor map from which the modern fantasy map design is descended, and compares that map to maps of Westeros from George R. R. Martin’s Song of Ice and Fire series.

-Previously: The Library of Congress Looks at Fantasy Maps; Review: The Lands of Ice and Fire.
+Previously: Review: The Lands of Ice and Fire.

 You should know what you’re getting when you buy this.
 It’s not an atlas.
 It’s not even a book.
 George himself describes it as “a book-shaped box containing a whole bunch of gorgeous, glossy, fold-out maps of Westeros, Essos, and the lands and seas from A Song of Ice and Fire.”
 There is no text other than on a single-page introduction.

 Open the box and you see two sleeves containing six maps apiece.
 Each map is 24 by 30 inches, single sided, in full colour, and on glossy paper, the kind you can see your fingerprints on.
 As fantasy maps go, this is a lavish production—a long way from the two-colour atlases we’ve seen for other imaginary worlds.
 (Some Amazon reviewers have expressed concern about wear and tear from folding and unfolding the maps; bear that in mind.)